JuliaEarth/GeoStats.jl/docs/src/examples.md

 folder.
 These notebooks are distributed with GeoStats.jl and can be run locally with `GeoStats.examples()`.

-We are always happy to include new use cases.
+Want to contribute an example?
 Please check [Contributing](contributing.md) before submitting a pull request.